Jayatubi/unity-freetype/README.md

     4. Change the extension TTF font file you used to `.bytes` and drag it into the `Font Asset` field to the FreeTypeFont.
     5. Change the `Font Type` of UIFont to `Dynamic` and drag the FreeTypeFont component into the `TTF Font` field of the UIFont.

+## Know issues

+This project (might) isn't so good as the Unity built-in one because:

+1. It uses a poor algorithm the packing glyphs.
+A little more space wasting than the built-in one.
+2. It uses a 16 bit texture in order to render the glyph stroke.
+3. It composed two colors into to one, for the color of the font face and font stroke, so the vertex color fo the text represents as RGBA444.

+## Do I need it?

+If you think the text apperance in your project is good enough don't look into this.
+If you want to tweak the text in the FreeType level, clone this repo and make any changes you like.